Everything to know about Flemish Giant Rabbit

 The Flemish Giant rabbit is considered to be a social animal.
 If you keep them in pairs in the cage, yet they prefer to interact with you.
 So they like to spend time with you.
 Some rabbits do not like to live with other rabbits.

 Therefore, you need to be careful when adding a new rabbit.
-If you want to keep a pair of male and female rabbit, spaying/neutering is really very important to prevent unwanted pregnancies and minimize the risk of reproductive cancer.
+If you want to keep a pair of male and female rabbits, spaying/neutering is really very important to prevent unwanted pregnancies and minimize the risk of reproductive cancer.

-The Flemish Giant rabbit may have to face problems like hairballs, uterine tumors, calicivirus, myxomatosis and overgrown teeth.
+The Flemish Giant rabbit may have to face problems like hairballs, uterine tumors, calicivirus, myxomatosis, and overgrown teeth.
 You can troubleshoot the problem of overgrown teeth by feeding them a large amount of hay.
 Also, if you get a sign of any type of health problem, then you can get help from a veterinarian.

 Temperament of the Flemish Giant rabbit